 Mayer came to NCCAkron in July 2019 to develop (FW) Redux, dance for four performers including Mayer, Charles Campbell, Matt Regan and Greg Waletski, with additional sound design by Matt Regan.

-In 2016 she presented a first draft of This is supposed to be my fertile window, a dance inspired by the duality of singer Dusty Springfield's stage fright and powerful voice.
+In 2016 they presented a first draft of This is supposed to be my fertile window, a dance inspired by the duality of singer Dusty Springfield's stage fright and powerful voice.
 (FW) Redux looks at this work 3 years later and asks: How best to deal with anxiety in such a troubled time?
 How do we persist when we’re all broken?
 What can we contribute during this time of racial/political/artistic unease?
 Who gets to claim and define gender?

 Photo credit: Dale Dong